cysouw/diathesis/text/c08_infinitive.md

 ### [ –N | NA ] *machen + Infinitiv* Causative {#sec:infinitive-machen}

 The verb *machen* can be used with an infinitive to express a causative meaning.
-This typically is found with intransitives, like *lachen* 'to laugh' [@next a], though incidental transitives are also attested [@next b].
-Although this construction might look like an English calque ('he makes me laugh'), it is already attested in early German examples, so it seems to be an old Germanic construction.
-This diathesis does not invoke the IPP *Ersatzinfinitiv* [@next c].
+This typically is found with intransitives, like *lachen* 'to laugh' [@next a], though incidental transitives are also attested, like *vergessen* 'to forget' [@next b].
+Although this construction might look like an English calque ('he makes me laugh'), it is already attested in early German examples [@next c], so it seems to be an old Germanic construction.
+This diathesis does not invoke the IPP *Ersatzinfinitiv* [@next d].

 ::: ex
 a.
 Ich lache. \
    Der Clown macht mich lachen.
 b.
 Ich vergesse die Verabredung. \
    Der Stress macht mich die Verabredung vergessen.
 c.
+Das Pulver von eines Schwanen Beiner auf eines Kopf gestreuet soll alsbald die Haar ausfallen machen.(Martin Zeiler, 1659)^[~~DWDS~~: Zeiller, Martin: Centvria III.
+Variarvm Quæstionvm.
+Bd.
+3. Ulm, 1659.]
+d.
 Der Clown hat mich lachen *gemacht*.
 :::

 **Attested Verbs**